• Portrait of Ian Gibson

 Biography

-He is a surgical pathologist with over 25 years of specialist expertise in medical renal pathology and renal allograft pathology.
-He did a renal pathology fellowship in 1995-1996 at University of Alberta, under Dr Kim Solez.
-He has actively participated in the progressive development of the Banff Classification for Renal Allograft Pathology since 1995.
-He is actively involved in multiple pediatric and adult clinical trials in renal transplantation, providing core lab renal pathology.
-He collaborates with other groups in Canada in the molecular analysis of diabetic nephropathy.
-He has ongoing studies in assessing the non-neoplastic kidney damage in tumor nephrectomies, looking for prognostic indicators for post-operative renal function.
+As a surgical pathologist with over 25 years of specialist expertise in medical renal pathology and renal allograft pathology, Dr. Gibson completed a renal pathology fellowship at the University of Alberta under Dr. Kim Solez in 1995-1996.
+He has been actively involved in the development of the Banff Classification for Renal Allograft Pathology since 1995 and participates in multiple pediatric and adult clinical trials in renal transplantation.
+He collaborates with Canadian research groups on the molecular analysis of diabetic nephropathy and studies non-neoplastic kidney damage in tumor nephrectomies, seeking prognostic indicators for post-operative renal function.

 Education